Georgia Canning is a writer, podcaster, entrepreneur, ballet teacher and founder of Balanced Ballerinas.

-Whilst most dancers live for the stage, performing in front of audiences gave Georgia anxiety and she couldn’t wait for the feeling she felt after the performance – relief.
-Recognising this pattern as an unhealthy way to live, Georgia decided (alongside other various and complex reasons) to leave the path of becoming a professional ballerina.
+However, whilst most dancers live for the stage, performing in front of audiences gave Georgia anxiety and she couldn’t wait for the feeling she felt after the performance – relief.
+Recognising this pattern as an unhealthy way to live, Georgia decided to leave the path of becoming a professional ballerina.

 Georgia dreamt of having her own business, attending university and not having to count calories… so she hung up her pointe shoes and went to The University of Queensland to complete a Bachelor of Communications.